For High-Speed CNC Machining and Hard Milling

 Relocation of Components Points of Tool Path

 CAM-TOOL calculates relocation of component points of the tool-path using its special algorithm, corresponding to curvature of the shape.
 This calculation enables the proper relocation of component points along the shape.
-This also achieves an accurate tool-path that is a tremendous advantage over the other CAM Software for an accurate reproduction of the model shape.
+This also achieves an accurate tool-path that’s superior to other CAM Software, providing an accurate reproduction of the model shape.